dotneB/DailyTeeReminder/README.md

 ### Changelogs
 ###### 1.3.0 (Unreleased)
 * Option page with a way to disable/enable/reorder sites
+* Resize images and respect their aspect ratio
+* Use larger image available in the TeeFury rss feed. (suggestion submitted by PsychicMuffin)
+* Upgrade chrome extension manifest to version 2.

 ###### 1.2.2 (2012-06-06)
 * Some spring cleaning